awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

 **To configure local disks**

 1. On the **Configure local disks** page, identify the disks you added and decide which ones you want to allocate for cached storage\.
-For information about disk size limits, see [Configuration and Performance Limits](resource-gateway-limits.md#performance-limits)\.
+For information about disk size limits, see [Recommended Local Disk Sizes For Your Gateway](resource-gateway-limits.md#disk-sizes)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/configure-local-storage-file.png)

 1. Choose **Cache** for the disk you want to configure as cache storage\.